e2w5/DetectionLabRevamped/Vagrant/lab-guide/5-1 orientation-lab.md

 9. SSH to the logger machine by running `vagrant ssh logger`.
 10. Launch an RDP connection or use the VirtualBox console to access `win11` and confirm you can log on as `vagrant\\vagrant`.

-*Checkpoint:* Document any connectivity issues and how you resolved them before moving on.

 ## Exercise 2 - Splunk Telemetry Validation
 1. Log into Splunk at <https://192.168.57.105:8000> (`admin:changeme`).